atonizzo/seatalk_wifi/README.md

 ### <a name="back_side"></a> Back Side
 ![PCB Back Side](pictures/seatalk_wifi_back.png)

-The two switches on the left side are only used to program the board and are typically removed before the board is installed on the boat.
+The two switches on the left side of the image are only used to program the board when using the serial port.
+Once the initial firmware image is programmed the OTA facility (see <a href="### Programming Over the Air">Programming Over the Air</a>) can then be used to reimage the flash memory thus not requiring neither the serial port nor the toggling of the switches.

 In order to program the board the RST switch (the top one in the picture) should be pulsed **while the BOOT switch is kept pressed**.
 At this point